dasMulli/dotnet-win32-service/README.md

 Now go to Services or Task Manager and start your service.

-Note that `sc` will install your service as `SYSTEM` user which has way to many access rights to run things like web apps.
+`sc` will install your service as `SYSTEM` user which has way to many access rights to run things like web apps.
 See [its reference](https://technet.microsoft.com/en-us/library/cc990289(v=ws.11).aspx) for more options.

 If you want to get rid of it again, use: